 University of Alabama tracking students during college football games

-In an effort to keep University of Alabama students engaged during college football season, the school has come up with a way to record the location of students to prevent them from leaving during the fourth quarter of home games.
+In an effort to keep University of Alabama students engaged during college football season, the school has come up with a way to record the location of students in an attempt to prevent them from leaving during the fourth quarter of home games.

 Beginning this season, the university offered an app for students to download on their cell phones so the school will know if they leave games early at Bryant-Denny Stadium in Tuscaloosa, Alabama.